 Apollo Bay – Lunch

-Apollo Bay is the largest town along Great Ocean Road to Twelve Apostles, it is the most popular stopover for Great Ocean Road day trippers, the locals have made Apollo Bay a great place to relax and stay.
-The town offers many restaurants to choose from, such as: fish and chips, pizzas, to Eastern culinary, Chinese or Japanese. you can also choose to stay overnight at Apollo Bay and extend to two-day Great Ocean Road tour.
-In summer, the town becomes really lively and has an amusement park running from dinner time till late.
-For the grown-ups, the local pub is a good night spot to hang out.
+Apollo Bay is the largest seaside town along Great Ocean Road en route to Twelve Apostles.
+It is the most popular mid-way stop for Great Ocean Road day trippers and fantastic for multi-day travellers to relax and stay.
+The town offers many restaurants to choose from, such as: local-sensation fish and chips, pizzeria, steak houses, Chinese or Japanese eateries.
+You may also consider our Great Ocean Road two-day tour by spending a night in this lovely town.
+In summer, the town is very lively and an amusement park for kids operate till late.

-The Island Archway is made of two towering limestone stacks, the two limestone pieces used to be connected over the top and formed the shape of an archway.
-However, due to the extreme weather conditions and rain erosion, in June 2009, the “archway” linking the two huge limestone rock formations collapsed, leaving two separate limestone stacks of approximately 25 meters in height , Slow down your steps and enjoy the beautiful views off the cliffs, at sunset its grace comes to light.
-The unique natural environment at Great Ocean Road is also changing its landscape gradually.
+The Island Archway is made up of two towering limestone stacks, the two pieces used to be inter-connected over the top, in the shape of an archway.
+However extreme weather conditions, exacerbated by erosion from rainwater made the “archway” connecting the two huge limestone formations collapse in June 2009, creating two separate limestone stacks of approximately 25 meters in height.
+Slow down your footsteps and enjoy the beautiful views of the towering cliffs which is particularly magnificent at sunset.

-Past Island Archway, another 250 meters walk, you will reach The Razorback.
-This huge limestone block has been washed away by sea for thousands of years into a slender, towering standalone natural giant sculpture, it looks like a razor’s back from the sky.
-The repetitive process of sea erosion and ocean waves had gradually chipped away the right side of The Razorback.
-In addition, the unique weather has made various unique shapes on top of The Razorback, like caved out by an skilful artist.
-The walk trail along the attractions allows you to admire the beautiful scenery from different angles.
+A further 250 metres from Island Archway, you will reach The Razorback.
+This huge limestone block has been washed away by seawater for thousands of years into a slender, towering standalone natural giant sculpture, it looks like the back of a razor from the sky.
+Seawater erosion and ferocious ocean waves had over the years rubbed away its right tip.
+Akin to a skilful artist, strong wind has carved out unique shapes on top of The Razorback.
+The footpath circles around and allows visitors to admire the beautiful scenery from different angles.

-Stand at the Gibson Steps lookout, overlook the beautiful coastline.
-The Gibson Steps were originally made of wood and built by local settler Hugh Gibson, mainly for the then indigenous Australians, Kirrae Whurrong to have access down to the beach. a total of 86 stone staircase will take you down to the beach where two majestic limestones of up to 70 meters in height stood firmly in the sea, named Magog and Gog.
-Be astonished by the combination of magnificent waves, wide open ocean and steep limestone cliffs.
-Enjoy a whiff of fresh sea breeze and be pampered by the soft fine sand, emerge yourself in the true coastal nature!
+Overlook the spectacular coastline from Gibson Steps lookout.
+Originally built out of wood by local settler Hugh Gibson, mainly for indigenous Australians, Kirrae Whurrong to have access down to the beach back then.
+The 86 stone staircases of Gibson Steps will take you down to the beach where two majestic limestones of up to 70 meters in height stood firmly in the sea, named Magog and Gog.
+Be astonished by the combination of magnificent waves, limitless Southern Ocean and steep limestone cliffs.
+Enjoy a whiff of fresh sea breeze, soft fine sand and breathtaking coastal natural scenery!

 Home, Sweet Home!

-We will travel inland back to Melbourne city via Colac, the return journey is approximately 3 hours.
+We will travel back to Melbourne via inland, the return journey is approximately 3 hours.